Special Issues

 Proposals for special issues are welcome from:

-• Clinicians/researchers who wish to be a Guest Editor and propose a special issue.
+- Clinicians/researchers who wish to be a Guest Editor and propose a special issue.

 Special issues may include reviews, original research, or case reports/case series.
 We accept proposals for special issues on both open and closed topics.

-Open topics: A potential Guest Editor contacts the Editorial Office about a possible special issue.
+Open series: A potential Guest Editor contacts the Editorial Office about a possible special issue.
 If approved, the topic is listed on this page as an open invitation, i.e. unsolicited manuscripts are welcome.
 The Guest Editor may also send separate invites to potential authors to submit their manuscript.

 Indexing: All articles are indexed on PubMed and free to view on PubMed Central.

 Sponsorship: Sponsors may contact the Editorial Office directly to develop a Special Issue.
 All sponsorship would be declared on published papers, as is standard in the publication of any article.
+Please note that sponsored series are not obliged to involve a Guest Editor.

 Invasive fungal infections are associated with high morbidity and mortality, and often disproportionately affect immunocompromised patients.
 Because there are a limited number of currently FDA-approved antifungals, treatment choices can be difficult.
 This is especially true for special populations (like children) or in cases of antifungal resistance.
 This series will explore strategies for the management of […]